Written by Stephen C. Marcy © June 2019 / Revised April & September 2020

 Now, Calvinists must relabel these difficulties as “tensions” or “mysteries” or declare them “incomprehensible” to insulate their theology from the substantive critiques of philosophical and moral reasoning.
 They must insulate their theology from the charge of irrationality.
 But this tack smacks of an implicit admission that these problems are real incoherencies, inconsistencies and contradictions.
 Calling them something else does not make them go away or change their true nature.

 In light of the nature of the problems raised against Calvinism, it seems that the hermeneutically responsible thing for the Calvinist to do is go back to the text to identify and correct whatever exegetical missteps were made and be open to a more accurate exegesis that results in coherence, consistency and non-contradiction.
 But again, Calvinists are unwilling to do this because they are convinced the Bible teaches a divine sovereignty defined as theistic determinism and their “doctrines of grace” regardless of the philosophical and moral incoherence they generate.

-In the absence of alternative, hermeneutically sound interpretations of the relevant texts, these Calvinist “explanations” may have had to be everyone’s last word on these matters.
+In the absence of alternative, hermeneutically sound interpretations of the relevant texts, these Calvinist “explanations” would have had to suffice as the last word on these matters.
 But there are alternative interpretations that prove to be more hermeneutically sound in that they intentionally incorporate logical and moral reasoning.
 They are making better sense of all that needs to be considered in exegeting and interpreting a text, especially with regard to contextual considerations – both immediate and canonical.
-For the hermeneutical principle of context just is the attention to the coherence of one’s interpretations.
+For we should note that the hermeneutical principle of context just is the attention to the coherence of one’s interpretations.